Art Law Forum

 Karima Bennoune, UN Special Rapporteur in the field of cultural rights, will give a lecture at the Forum, and the program will also include a performance from Ramy Essam, whose songs served as anthems of resistance during the Arab Spring movement of 2011.

 Participants will be selected based on their professional profile and relevant work experience with artists and/or in the field of freedom of expression.
 Given the high-level nature of the event, the number of places is limited and priority will be given to those that register first.
 We strongly recommend that you pre-register using the link below before the official registration is open on the 5 of March 2020.

-The price for participation in the forum will be 250 EUR including all meals and activities.
+The price for participation in the forum will be 250 EUR/275 USD including all meals and activities.
 A limited amount of partial and full participation fee waivers is available for NGO representatives and individual lawyers and artists.
-Please indicate if you would like to be considered for a waiver in the pre-registration link below.
+Please indicate if you would like to be considered for a waiver in the pre-registration link here.